bitpay/nodejs-bitpay-client/docs/usage/bill.md

 | --- | --- | :---: | :---: |
 | `token` | The resource token for the billId you want to deliver via email.
 You need to retrieve this token from the bill object itself. | `string` | Mandatory |

+To deliver the generated bill, pass the Bill Id with URL parameters

 ```js
 deliveredBill = await client.DeliverBill(basicBillUsd.id, basicBillUsd.token);
 ```